West Virginia Law Review

 Defenses

-The first step to formulating a model recantation statute is
+The first step to formulating a model recantation statute

-to eliminate ambiguity.
+is to eliminate ambiguity.

 Like New York's retraction statute, [FN139] discussed

-recantation defenses on the books today are adulterated with
+earlier, [FN140] most recantation defenses on the books

-a lack of specificity in
+today are adulterated with a lack of specificity in

 the language of their terms.
 As a result, a witness

-previously made lie is bedeviled by the question, "Is a
+considering retracting a previously made lie is bedeviled

-defense available to me?"
+by the question, "Is a defense available to me?"

-With the recantation defense, as with all criminal statutes,
+With the recantation defense, as with all criminal

-ambiguity should be
+statutes, ambiguity should be avoided like the plague.

-avoided like the plague.
-Penal consequences are too great to
+Penal consequences are too great to be left to the

 capricious nature of a judge's interpretation of

-legislatures' written memorial - the
+legislatures' written memorial - the statute.
+Therefore,

-statute.
-Therefore, legislatures must expressly define all
+legislatures must expressly define all terms in their

 statutes.
 In the absence of unequivocal language, a

-potentially repentant witness
+potentially repentant witness will be hesitant to recant

-will be hesitant to recant because he lacks knowledge of his
+because he lacks knowledge of his fate for doing so.

 [FN141]